100NikhilBro/backend-engineering-foundations/LinuxStuff/Docker.md

 * Avoid to touch networking in docker-compose.yml
 * volume in docker-compose.yml
 * custom docker build
-* Docker  Orchestration - Need AWS understanding and I have idea of that now work with that for now
+* Docker  Orchestration - Need AWS understanding and I have idea of that like how it work but practical works needed